dart-lang/site-www/src/interop/js-interop/past-js-interop.md

 description: Archive of past JS interop implementations.
 ---

+{{site.alert.warn}}
+None of these legacy interop libraries are supported when compiling to Wasm.
+{{site.alert.end}}

 This page addresses previous iterations of JS interop for Dart that are considered legacy.
-They are not necessarily deprecated, but might be in the future.
+They are not deprecated yet, but will likely be in the future.
 Therefore, prefer using [`dart:js_interop`] going forwards and migrate usages of old interop libraries when possible.
 While [`dart:html`] and other web libraries are closely related, they're covered in the [`package:web`] page.

-{{site.alert.warn}}
-None of these legacy interop libraries are supported when compiling to Wasm.
-{{site.alert.end}}

 ## `dart:js`

-[`dart:js`] exposed a concrete [`class wrapper`] to interop with JS objects.
+[`dart:js`] exposed a concrete [`object wrapper`] to interop with JS objects.
-This wrapper contained methods to dynamically get, set, and call properties on the wrapped JS object.
-It was less performant to use due to the use of a class wrapper and ergonomically more difficult to use as you couldn't declare interop members.
+This wrapper contained String-based methods to dynamically get, set, and call properties on the wrapped JS object.
+It was less performant due to wrapping costs and ergonomically more difficult to use.
+For example, you did not get code-completion as you couldn't declare interop members and instead relied on Strings.
 Many of the functionalities exposed in `dart:js` like [`allowInterop`] were later re-exposed through other interop libraries.

 This library has been legacy ever since `package:js` and `dart:js_util` were released.
-It is likely the first to be deprecated.
+It will likely be the first to be deprecated.

 ## `package:js`